na-na-hi/renget/archive/iftod.md

 ===================================

-\>“---Day 3 of the Expedition to study the Elder Dragon Safi’Jiiva---
+%darkgreen%\>“---Day 3 of the Expedition to study the Elder Dragon Safi’Jiiva---
 \>I do believe the monster has become used to my presence, and is even, (dare I say it) a placid creature for something so large and with such a vicious look about it.
 \>In an effort to gain a greater understanding of the beast’s reproduction, I had made an attempt to study its mating ‘equipment’ (for lack of a more proper term) when I was sure the monster had fallen into the deep slumber it was wont to do in the late afternoon.
 \>I had slipped around to its ventral end, (which was thankfully easily accessed due to the creature’s peculiar habit of sleeping on its back) and had carefully crept to the base of the tail, finding that my prize was still several heads above me on such a large creature.